 Animals have their own emotions, which, when animated, must be shown on the model

 In addition to the movement of the animal’s body, a separate moment is the facial animation, which in animals is present exactly the same as in humans.
-Animals demonstrate surprise, aggression, interest and other emotions, and if this “humanized” character, like the heroes of the famous cartoon “The Secret Life of Domestic Animals” or the Rocket Raccoon – then their emotional spectrum will be even wider.
+Animals demonstrate surprise, aggression, interest and other emotions, and if this “humanized” character, like the heroes of the famous cartoon “The Secret Life of Domestic Animals” or the Rocket Raccoon or even the 90s classic johnson and friends – then their emotional spectrum will be even wider.
 In order to make a realistic movement of the jaws, it will be necessary, just as in the case of the body, to riggize, that is, equip them with bones like a real animal skull.

 To implement the emotions of the animal, the morphing method is also used – one of the most modern ways to show emotions on the face of any creature.
 Typically, animators resort to multi-purpose morphing, which allows you to change several parameters at once to achieve the desired expression of emotion.